 A negative result usually indicates that the patient is not pregnant.
 However if performed in early pregnancy, the hCG level may be quite low and not detectable by conventional tests.
 In such cases, it is advised to repeat the test after 48-72 hours.

 It results in a high hCG level for up to two to three weeks after the drug has been administered.

 It is important to follow the instructions properly as mentioned in the diagnostic kit.
 Also, the test result should be interpreted within the time period mentioned in the kit.
 Some tests produce a faint false-positive test result if read after the instructed time.

 Defective Pregnancy Test kit :

-This is a pregnancy that gives a positive pregnancy test but the embryo or fetus do not develop.
+This is a pregnancy that gives a positive pregnancy test but the embryo or fetus does not develop.

 Certain Medical Conditions:

-HCG levels are also increased in gestational trophoblastic diseases as well as in tumors of ovary and testes.
+HCG levels are also increased in gestational trophoblastic diseases as well as in tumors of the ovary and testes.
 Besides, certain other conditions like pancreas islet-cell tumors, adenomyosis, gonadoblastoma, bladder cancer, lung cancer, etc may lead to elevated hCG levels.
-All these conditions will produce false positive pregnancy test result.
+All these conditions will produce false-positive pregnancy test results.

 Some drugs like methadone, chlordiazepoxide, or promethazine can give a false positive pregnancy test.